 The default username and password are admin.
-Use it to log into the 7210 SAS-M.
+Log into the 7210 SAS-E.

 Note: The status LED will be Green when the device has successfully completed the boot process and is running normally.
-It is highly recommended that you change the default admin password to prevent unauthorized access to the node.

-Using the Out-of-Band Ethernet Management port to boot 7210 from the nework:
+Using the Out-of-Band Ethernet Management port to boot 7210 from the nework